I’m Kyle Vedder

 In service of this, I am interested in designing and scaling fundamentally 3D vision systems that learn just from raw, multi-modal data.
 My contrarian bet is on the multi-modal and 3D aspects; a high quality, 3D aware representation with diverse data sources should enable more sample efficient and robust downstream policies.
 Most representations today are 2D for historical reasons (e.g. lots of RGB data, 2D convolutions won the hardware lottery), but I believe this ends up pushing a lot of 3D spacial understand out of the visual representation and into the downstream policy, making them more expensive to learn and less robust.

 I am a CS PhD candidate at Penn under Eric Eaton and Dinesh Jayaraman in the GRASP Lab.
-My current work lies in:
+My current line of work is focused on Scene Flow with the general goal of building flexible, scalable systems that do not require human annotations.

 More Information